What is hypothyroidism?

 What are the symptoms of hypothyroidism?

 In adults, hypothyroidism slows the body's metabolism, making the patient feel mentally and physically sluggish.
 Symptoms may include weakness, fatigue, muscle aches, mood swings, hair loss, memory loss, or slow speech.
-A person's symptoms will depend upon how little thyroid hormone they produce, and for how long they have had the disorder.
+A person's symptoms will depend upon how little thyroid hormone they make, and for how long they have had the disorder.

 How do doctors diagnose hypothyroidism?